Anxiety Coping Skills

 “How likely is it that my fear will come true?”

 “If my fear comes true, will it still matter in a week?
 A month?
 A year?”

 Imagery – Anxiety Coping Skill

 Your thoughts have the power to change how you feel.
 If you think of something sad, it’s likely you’ll start to feel sad.
 The opposite is also true: When you think of something positive and calming, you feel relaxed.
-The imagery technique harnesses this power to reduce anxiety.
+The imagery technique harnesses this power to reduce anxiety and manage your emotions.

 Think of a place that you find comforting.
 It could be a secluded beach, your bedroom, a quiet mountaintop, or even a loud concert.
 For 5 to 10 minutes, use all your senses to imagine this setting in great detail, such as the sand on the secluded beach.
 Don’t just think fleetingly about this place–really imagine it, feeling the sand on your toes at that secluded beach.